svaarala/duktape/doc/objects-in-code-section.rst

   make sense to mark them as non-extensible explicitly.

-* Somewhat unintuitively the properties of non-writable ROM objects need to be "writable" from the Ecmascript attributes perspective to ensure it's possible to create objects inheriting from the ROM objects and establish overriding properties on the objects created.
+* Somewhat unintuitively the properties of non-writable ROM objects need to be "writable" from the ECMAScript attributes perspective to ensure it's possible to create objects inheriting from the ROM objects and establish overriding properties on the objects created.